 Tobermory owes its origins to the British Fisheries Society and their search for likely sites for fishing communities in western Scotland in the 1700s.
 The Society's agent, John Knox, visited Mull in 1786 and proposed making use of the superb natural harbour for such a community.
 The name comes from the Gaelic tobar-mhoire which translates as "Mary's Well", after an ancient holy well dedicated to the Virgin Mary in what is now the upper part of the village.

-Today Tobermory, the undisputed island capital of Mull, has a population of some 700 people.
+Today Tobermory, the undisputed island capital of Mull, has a population of just over 1,000 people.
 These days it is perhaps best known for its connections with children's TV.
 First it had a Womble named after it, while more recently it was used as the setting for the BBC children's series Balamory.

 This turned Tobermory into a place of pilgrimage for many young fans and their parents.
 Although filming stopped in 2005, the appearance of the series on DVD means it still pays to book your accommodation and ferry tickets ahead if you intend to visit.

 Tobermory wraps around the bay that led to its construction.
 It faces south east into the Sound of Mull, and is additionally protected by Calve Island which half encloses the bay.
 Main Street hugs the harbour, with additional development on the hillside behind.